shkyler/gmit-pands-project/README.md

 _**help():**_ This is a very simple function that prints out a list of commands that can be accepted by the program, ordered by the various screens in the program.
 It can only be run from the splash screen and once it is run it will automatically start up a new analysis session.

-_**session():**_ THis is a function used to manage an analysis sesssion.
+_**session():**_ This is a function used to manage an analysis sesssion.
 It asks the user for the information that is used to decide what outputs are required.
 Note that all user inputs are controlled by using a while loop.
 If the user tries to enter invalid data - the while loop will keep asking until a valid input is entered(this lesson was learned when programming a Rock, Paper Scissors game [18]).
 Once the program has returned the data or graph as specified by the user, the session() function will ask if more analysis is required.
 From here the user can either quit the program or start another session.

 ### 3.2 Instructions for using the Iris Analyser
 #### 3.2.1 Cloning the repository